ppaez/pyramid_tutorial_maintain/README.rst

 |                 |                            |          |             |          |          |          |          |             |          |
 +-----------------+----------------------------+----------+-------------+----------+----------+----------+----------+-------------+----------+

-The files ``CHANGES.txt, development.ini, MANIFEST.in, production.ini,
-README.txt`` and ``setup.cfg`` that also result from the scaffold are not modified in the tutorial.

 If a source code file is modified, the modifications may need to be propagated to the snapshot for the next chapters.